Staining Concrete Walls

 How To Stain A Concrete Wall

-Most of our articles and guides involve horizontal surfaces, but we do occasionally get questions on the process for staining concrete walls.
+Most of our articles and guides involve horizontal surfaces, but we do occasionally get questions on the process for staining concrete walls, normally about achieving a stained concrete basement.
 The process for staining a concrete wall is not all that different from staining a horizontal surface, but there are several things to keep in mind when staining concrete walls.
+Some companies suggest using gel concrete acid stain when staining a concrete wall or try to sell a specific retaining wall stain, but we find that standard acid stain is perfectly fine for concrete wall staining.

 Step 1: Prep the Concrete Wall for Staining